Virtual-Coffee/VC-Community-Docs/coffee-table-groups/guides/guide-to-hosting-a-coffee-table-group.md

 > [!CAUTION]
 > Normally, it's okay if your Coffee Table meeting runs past your scheduled time – just make sure there isn't another VC event directly following yours.
 If that's the case, you can always ask the group to move to the `#co-working-room` to free up the Zoom for the next event.

-## Promoting Your Coffee Table Group

-It's recommended that you create a customized post to let VC members know that your Coffee Table group is beginning!
-Tell them what you'll be doing during the event and tag a few members who you think may be interested.
-Encourage asynchronous responses in a dedicated thread if people have a conflict and can't attend.

-You can start a thread on the automated 'Starting Soon' post in the `#vc-events` channel or create an entirely new post.
-Boost your event in other relevant Slack channels as well for a broader reach.

-> [!IMPORTANT]
-> Do not post in the `#vc-announcements` channel!
-This channel is reserved for news, updates, and automated posts to inform the Virtual Coffee community. `#vc-events` is meant for anything event-related.
-If you have any questions about this, please reach out to the [Events Maintainer](#events-maintainer).

 ## Automated Event Messages